jmunozji/ASGBD/_posts/2023-04-24-Oracle_connection.markdown

 ![WindowsServerInstallation](../assets/Windows_Server_in_Azure/16.png)

-Well, we already have the public IP address in eithe case so we continue the same way no matter where the VM is located.
+Well, we already have the public IP address in either case so we continue the same way no matter where the VM is located.
 We just have to open a web browser in our computer and go to: "https://*publicIPaddress*:1158/em" changing *publicIPaddress* for the IP of the server.
-If we do it well probably get nothing.
+If we do it, we will probably get nothing.
 That's because the server firewall is blocking the connection.
 We have to open this ports:

 - TCP 1158
 - TCP 1521